Cambridge Addiction Treatment Resources

 College students may use ADHD and other prescription medications to stay awake through the night and when they need extra energy.
 Others use recreational drugs such as marijuana or oxycodone without thinking about how they can become addicted to the substance.
 Cambridge has a problem with more than just prescription and recreational drugs, though.

-In 2018, Cambridge authorities noticed a sudden increase in the number of crystal meth users.
+In recent years, Cambridge authorities noticed a sudden increase in the number of crystal meth users.
 Also known as just meth, this substance is a stimulant that can give users more energy and make them feel younger.
 Some dealers cut heroin with meth to create a more potent substance that gives users a high that lasts longer.
 Users can smoke meth, inject the substance, or snort it to feel the effects faster.
 The number of people using meth keeps rising.

 What Are the Signs of Drug Addiction?